psychemedia/sin-eater-resources/resources/SCTMN_the-scotsman.md

 Saturday 18 February 1832
 p?

-MR _HONE'S _YEAR BOOK COMPLETE.
+MR _HONE'S YEAR BOOK COMPLETE.

- This day is _published.
+ This day is published.

-By _RICHARD GRIFFIN & CO.
+By RICHARD GRIFFIN & CO.
 Glasgow,

-And STILLIES , BROTHERS , 140 , High _Street , Edinburgh.
+And STILLIES, BROTHERS, 140, High Street, Edinburgh.

-In one very _large _vol .
-8 vo ., with 114 _Engravings , _price 14s. in cloth
+In one very large vol. 8 vo., with 114 Engravings, price 14s. in cloth

-THE _YEAR BOOK of Daily Recreation and Information, concerning remarkable Men and Manners , Times and Seasons, Solemnities and Merry-makings, Antiquities and Novelties, forming a complete History of the Year, and a Key to the Almanacks.
+THE YEAR BOOK of Daily Recreation and Information, concerning remarkable Men and Manners , Times and Seasons, Solemnities and Merry-makings, Antiquities and Novelties, forming a complete History of the Year, and a Key to the Almanacks.

 By W. Hone